jeremy-shannon/CarND-Vehicle-Detection/README.md

 ![alt text][image3]

 I explored several configurations of window sizes and positions, with various overlaps in the X and Y directions.
-The following threee images show the configurations of all search windows in the final implementation, for small, medium, and large windows:
+The following four images show the configurations of all search windows in the final implementation, for small (1x), medium (1.5x, 2x), and large (3x) windows:

 ![alt text][image4]
 ![alt text][image5]
 ![alt text][image6]
+![alt text][image6a]

 The image below shows the rectangles returned by `find_cars` drawn onto one of the test images in the final implementation.
 Notice that there are several positive predictions on each of the near-field cars, and one (possible mistaken) prediction on a car in the oncoming lane.

 ![alt text][image7]

+Because a true positive is typically accompanied by several positive detections, while false positives are typically accompanied by only one or two detections, a combined heatmap and threshold is used to filter out false positives.
+The `add_heat` function increments the pixel value (referred to as "heat") of an all-black image the size of the original image at the location of each detection rectangle.
+Areas with more overlapping rectangles are assigned higher levels of heat.
+The following image is the resulting heatmap from the detections in the image above:

+![alt text][image8]

+A threshold is applied to the heatmap (in this example, with a value of 1), setting all pixels that don't exceed the threshold to zero.
+The result is below:

+![alt text][image9]

+ The `scipy.ndimage.measurements.label()` function collects spatially contiguous areas of the heatmap and assigns each a label:

+![alt text][image10]

+![alt text][image11]
+![alt text][image12]